deezitheviper/Deeziblog/README.md

-#Full Fledge Custom blog with the mern stack;
+# Full Fledge Custom blog with the mern stack

 A full Fledge full stack custom blog using the MERN stack.
 With the following Features